to Learn English

 Due to the wide disparity of hagwan quality, and the individual personalities, nationalities, and backgrounds of the teachers, there is no such thing as one “typical” experience of teaching and living in Korea.
 Many teachers come to Korea with an open mind and a willingness to be flexible.
 These teachers often find a niche, even as foreigners.
 They survive the initial, painful stages of culture shock to create a fruitful life in Korea for years.
 Others can’t even make it through their first year and do a “midnight run,” breaking their contract and leaving the country.
 Many teachers get caught up in the drinking culture of Korea, and fall ill, or worse.
 These are factors that you, the teacher, can control.
 This is important, because there will be many factors that you cannot control.

-Ways to deal with misunderstandings, disagreements, or sickness:
+Ways to deal with misunderstandings, disagreements, or sickness at work:

 Contracts and Recruiters